Asia's soaring gas demand opens window for new LNG projects

 South and Southeast Asia are now providing new demand.

-India is starting a gas development program that could match China‘s, planning to add 11 LNG import terminals to an existing four..
+India is starting a gas development programme that could match China‘s, planning to add 11 LNG import terminals to an existing four..

 Pakistan started importing LNG in 2015 and has ambitious expansion plans.
 Bangladesh and Myanmar also plan to develop import terminals.